Second-Order Magnetic Properties in Paramagnetic Molecules From a Current Density Formulation Including Scalar Relativistic Effects: Abstract

 \section{Abstract}

-This work presents the computation of nuclear magnetic shielding and magnetizability tensors for paramagnetic molecules, using a magnetically induced current density framework to account for orbital and spin contributions.
-We demonstrate that the methodology proposed by Soncini\cite{soncini_charge_2007} is physically equivalent to the formalisms of Pennanen and Vaara\cite{pennanen_density_2005} and Franzke et al.\cite{franzke_paramagnetic_2024}, provided that scalar and spin-orbit relativistic effects are included within the ground-state spin density.
-In our model, these corrections are implemented through a Zeroth-Order Regular Approximation (ZORA) formulation of the current density.
+This work presents the theoretical background for the computation of nuclear magnetic shielding and magnetizability tensors of paramagnetic molecules, using a magnetically induced current density framework to account for both orbital and spin contributions.
 The resulting magnetizability tensor is fully consistent with the general Van Vleck formulation, recovering the temperature-dependent Curie contribution through the explicit integration of the magnetically induced spin current density.
-This methodology offers a straightforward computational route that bypasses the complex evaluation of g-tensors and Zero-Field Splitting (ZFS) Hamiltonians, requiring only a ground-state spin density incorporating relativistic effects.
-Notably, scalar relativistic effects are shown to be essential for capturing the Heavy-Atom Light-Atom (HALA) effect in $^{1}$H and $^{13}$C shieldings.
-To maintain efficiency, relativistic effects on the orbital contribution are neglected as they are negligible for light atoms.
-This approach represents an optimal compromise for paramagnetic complexes involving transition metals up to the second row, where the HALA effect is primarily driven by scalar relativistic corrections within the ground-state spin density.
-Neglecting spin-orbit terms in the orbital contribution significantly streamlines the calculation without loss of accuracy, providing the pNMR community with a robust tool for characterizing open-shell systems.
+The methodology proposed herein provides a straightforward computational route that bypasses the complex evaluation of g-tensors and Zero-Field Splitting (ZFS) Hamiltonians.
+While the theoretical framework is general, we present applications rooted on physically motivated approximations where scalar relativistic effects are incorporated through corrections based on the Zeroth-Order Regular Approximation (ZORA) Hamiltonian within the ground-state spin density.
+This approach combines a relativistic self-consistent field (SCF) calculation for the ground-state spin density with a non-relativistic, origin-independent current density calculation for the orbital contribution.
+This hybrid strategy is shown to capture the Heavy-Atom Light-Atom (HALA) effect in $^{1}\text{H}$ and $^{13}\text{C}$ shieldings, particularly in paramagnetic molecular systems containing transition metals up to the 3d series.
+By restricting the relativistic treatment to the spin density, where scalar relativistic effects are dominant, and neglecting such effects on the orbital contribution of light atoms, this method offers a good compromise between computational efficiency and accuracy for the characterization of large open-shell molecular systems.